Manufacture Your Day by BEING AWARE THAT THE ROBOTS ARE COMING

 If you have a job that can be done by a robot, you are well-advised to think about your future and shift gears.

 ‘The main upside of for employees and employers is that AI (artificial intelligence) is most likely to take away the highly repeatable and mundane tasks.
-This should free us to do more meaningful work that involves creativity, curiosity, empathy, and judgement,’ Dominic Price, global work futurist at Atlassian, tells Metro.co.uk.
+This should free us to do more meaningful work that involves creativity, curiosity, empathy, and judgment,’ Dominic Price, global work futurist at Atlassian, tells Metro.co.uk.

 ‘To achieve this, companies need to open up their ways of communicating, experimenting, sharing context, and evolving.’